yzabuair/cpplox/README.md

 We use C++23, but the only feature we really need is std::print from c++23.

-The code is chosen to be relatively simple, but tries to use a "modern" version of C++.
-Hopefully it should make it readable but give an example of using some newer C++ features.
+The code is chosen to be relatively simple, but tries to use a "moder"-ish version of C++.